Kyrgyzstan

 Each artwork tells a story.
 In this section, we dive deeper into a curated selection of photographs – exploring their canvas and uncovering the artistic techniques, ideological messages, and cultural significance they hold.

-Only a selection of photographs is featured here.
+Only a selection of monumental artworks is featured here.
+For all images of Kyrgyzstan, visit the Gallery.

 Instagram Gallery

-Want to explore more of Kyrgyzstan?
-Here, youβll find a collection of maps, websites, books, social media pages and more, dedicated to its Soviet public art and architecture.
+Want to explore Kyrgyzstan?
+Here, youโll find a collection of maps, websites, books, social media pages and more, dedicated to its Soviet public art and architecture.
 These resources will help you discover more of the artistic and historical landscape of the former Kyrgyz SSR.